Virtio

 Data Plane Interface

 1. Descriptor Table: An array of descriptors.
 Each descriptor contains four fields: addr, len, flag, next.
-Descriptors can represent the address (addr), size (len), and attributes (flag) of a memory buffer, which may contain the command or data of an IO request (filled by the Virtio driver), or the result after the IO request is completed (filled by the Virtio device).
-Descriptors can be linked into a descriptor chain by the next field as needed, where a descriptor chain represents a complete IO request or result.
+Descriptors can represent the address (addr), size (len), and attributes (flag) of a memory buffer, which may contain IO request commands or data (filled by the Virtio driver) or the results after the completion of IO requests (filled by the Virtio device).
+Descriptors can be linked into a descriptor chain by the next field as needed, with one descriptor chain representing a complete IO request or result.

-3. Used Ring: A circular queue, each element in the queue represents the index of the IO result written by the Virtio device in the descriptor table after completing the IO request.
+3. Used Ring: A circular queue, where each element represents the index of the IO result written by the Virtio device after completing the IO request in the descriptor table.

 Control Plane Interface